xb00dx/xb00dx.github.io/_posts/2021-04-13-Science-as-a-Vocation.md

   - reflection
 ---

-Science as a Vocation by Max Weber
+Science as a Vocation by Max Weber, [pdf](http://www.wisdom.weizmann.ac.il/~oded/X/WeberScienceVocation.pdf)

 - Wissenschaft als Beruf,	 from Gesammlte Aufsaetze zur Wissenschaftslehre (Tubingen, 1922), pp. 524‐55.
 Originally delivered as a speech at Munich University, 1918.
 Published in 1919 by Duncker & Humblodt, Munich.